M4rotte/check_files/README.md

 For space used and size of file the unit is fixed and is kilo-bytes.

-Although the script is portable and should run unmodified on any *NIX some functionnalities are only available if _find_ is GNU find.
+Although the script is portable and should run unmodified on any *NIX, some functionnalities are only available if _find_ is GNU find.